Terminals of Los Angeles International Airport: Terminal 2

 Terminal 2 has 13 gates: Gates 20, 21, 21B, 22, 23A, 23B, 24, 25A, 25B, 26A, 26B, 27, and 28.
 As of July 2025, this terminal, along with Terminal 3, serves as a hub for Delta Air Lines, although the airline has no check-in facilities at this terminal.
-The terminal also has check-in facilities for Norse Atlantic Airways, Spirit Airlines, and WestJet.
-After clearing security, Norse and Spirit passengers board a bus to the Tom Bradley International Terminal, while WestJet passengers walk to Terminal 3.
+The terminal also has check-in facilities for Norse Atlantic Airways and WestJet.
+After clearing security, Norse passengers board a bus to the Tom Bradley International Terminal, while WestJet passengers walk to Terminal 3.

 Terminal 2 was built in 1962 and was the original international terminal.
 It was completely torn down and rebuilt in stages between 1984 and 1988 at a cost of $94 million.
 The rebuilt terminal was designed by Leo A Daly.
 Terminal 2 has CBP (Customs and Border Protection) facilities to process arriving international passengers, but the facility was closed in 2020 and temporarily repurposed as a domestic bag claim area during construction of Terminal 3.
 As of February 2023, the CBP facility is being rebuilt.

-Former tenants of the terminal include Air Canada, Air L.A., Air Mobility Command, Air New Zealand, Air Resorts, Líneas Aéreas Allegro, Asiana, ATA Airlines, Aviacsa, Avianca, Braniff International Airways, Caledonian Airways, Canadian Pacific Air Lines, CAAC Airlines, Capitol Air, Carnival Air Lines, Condor, Denver Ports of Call, Hawaiian Airlines, KLM, LTU International, MarkAir, Miami Air International, National Airlines (1934–1980), Northwest Airlines, Omni Air International, Pacific Express, Pan Am, Pan American Airways, People Express Airlines, Ryan International Airlines, Skyservice Airlines, VASP, Virgin Atlantic, World Airways, and the majority of the International carriers before the Tom Bradley International Terminal opened.
+Former tenants of the terminal include Aer Lingus, Air Canada, Air L.A., Air Mobility Command, Air New Zealand, Air Resorts, Líneas Aéreas Allegro, Asiana, ATA Airlines, Aviacsa, Avianca, Braniff International Airways, Caledonian Airways, Canadian Pacific Air Lines, CAAC Airlines, Capitol Air, Carnival Air Lines, Condor, Denver Ports of Call, Hawaiian Airlines, KLM, LTU International, MarkAir, Miami Air International, National Airlines (1934–1980), Northwest Airlines, Omni Air International, Pacific Express, Pan American Airways (Pan Am), People Express Airlines, Ryan International Airlines, Skyservice Airlines, VASP, Virgin Atlantic, World Airways, and the majority of the International carriers before the Tom Bradley International Terminal opened.

 A Delta Sky Club operates on the upper level of Terminal 2; space originally built for a second lounge is currently in use as offices.